Dirty Harry: Critical reception

+In The New Yorker, Pauline Kael wrote that Dirty Harry was "a stunningly well-made genre piece", but also "a deeply immoral movie".
+She said that the film was "not about the actual San Francisco police force; it's about a right-wing fantasy of that police force as a group helplessly emasculated by unrealistic liberals... this action genre has always had a fascist potential, and it has finally surfaced."

+Kevin Thomas of the Los Angeles Times called it "a high-style film with lowbrow appeal, a movie after which you may dislike yourself for liking it as much as you do".
+Stanley Kauffmann of The New Republic described Dirty Harry as "disgusting".

+Siegel was largely unbothered by the film's critics, stating:

+"I enjoy the controversy, because if you make a film that's safe, you're in trouble.
+I'm a liberal; I lean to the left.
+Clint is a conservative; he leans to the right.
+At no point in making the film did we ever talk politics.
+I don't make political movies.
+I was telling the story of a hard‐nosed cop and a dangerous killer.
+What my liberal friends did not grasp was that the cop is just as evil, in his way, as the sniper."

+Eastwood himself denied that the film was right wing, but rather that it "showed the frustration with our courts and our judicial system".

-A generation later, Dirty Harry is now regarded as one of the best films of 1971.
+In later years, Dirty Harry has been ranked as one of the best films of 1971.
 Based mainly on reviews from the 2000s, the film holds an approval rating of 89% on the review aggregate website Rotten Tomatoes from a sample of 53 critics, with an average rating of 7.8/10.
 The site's critics consensus reads: "As tough and taciturn as its no-nonsense hero, Dirty Harry delivers a deceptively layered message without sacrificing an ounce of its solid action impact."
 On Metacritic, the film has a weighted average score of 87 out of 100 based on ten critics, indicating "universal acclaim".

 In 2014, Time Out polled several film critics, directors, actors and stunt actors to list their top action films.
 Dirty Harry was listed at 78th place in this list.

 John Milius later said he loved the film: "I think it's a great film, one of the few recent great films, more important than The Godfather.
 It's larger than the sum of its parts; I don't think it's so brilliantly written or so brilliantly acted.
 Siegel can take more credit than anyone for it."

 Box office performance

-The benefit world premiere of Dirty Harry was held at Loews Theaters' Market Street Cinema in San Francisco on December 22, 1971.
 The film was the fourth-highest-grossing film of 1971, earning an approximate total of $36 million in its U.S. theatrical release, making it a major financial success in comparison with its modest $4 million budget.